is word where NOR which means PASSAGE between in this case three

 Gesche moved to Sweden.
 Herman tor Smede became soon the head of the

 family.
-Gesche's grave slap can be seen at the church of Säter.
+Gesche's headstone can be seen at the church of Säter.

 Herman (1610-1667) got work in the Swedish iron industry and was